James-nyagatare/Awesomity-backend-challenge/README.md

 ## Run app on Docker

-1. Run `docker-compose build` to create and start containers
+1. Run `docker-compose up` to create and start containers

 2. Run `docker ps` to get container ID